Stefan Lazarević: Final war against Musa

-A broad coalition was formed against Musa, in which the Ottoman commanders from some parts of the Balkans, and his only remaining brother, Mehmed I, who ruled part of former Bayezid Asian countries, joined them.
-His first attempt to cross into Europe in 1411 was finished with defeat, but they kept fighting on other fronts, so that by the end of that year Stefan, and Skopje and Kyustendil Beylerbey's attacked the domains of Musa.
-Winter weather and swollen river Marica have prevented the connection of their and Mehmed I's forces over the Sea area.
-The answer to this attack came in early 1412 when Musa from around Serdica and Čemernik moved over in Vranje area and looted it, while Uglješa Vlatković, who ruled that part of Serbian Despotate, barely saved himself.
-His forces then continued with a march to Novo Brdo, but the news of the arrival of Despot Stefan triggered his retreat towards Thessaly.
+A broad coalition was formed against Musa, in which the Ottoman commanders from some parts of the Balkans, and his only remaining brother, Mehmed I, who ruled part of the former Bayezid Asian countries, joined it.
+Musa's first attempt to cross into Europe in 1411 was ended in defeat, but they kept fighting on other fronts, so that by the end of that year, Stefan, and the beylerbeys of Skopje and Kyustendil, attacked Musa's domains.
+Winter weather and the swollen river Marica prevented a linkup of their and Mehmed I's forces.
+The response to this attack came in early 1412 when Musa, from near Serdica and Čemernik, moved over to the Vranje area and looted it, while Uglješa Vlatković, who ruled that part of the Serbian Despotate, barely saved himself.
+Musa's forces then continued with a march to Novo Brdo, but the news of the arrival of Despot Stefan triggered his retreat towards Thessaly.